 Every so often I like to do a jigsaw puzzle.
 There is something relaxing about having a puzzle on the table and taking the odd few minutes to figure out which pieces go where.
 I take my time, adding a few pieces each time I pass the puzzle.
 Eventually the pieces all fall into place and there is a sense of achievement that comes with having finished.
-Recently I have been trying the Ravensburger Big Ben Silhouette puzzle.
-The puzzle is in the shape of Big Ben and features Big Ben along with other famous London landmarks.
+Recently I have been trying the Ravensburger Big Ben, 1155pc Silhouette Jigsaw puzzle The puzzle is in the shape of Big Ben and features Big Ben along with other famous London landmarks.
 When complete the puzzle will be a metre high.

 Ravensburger Big Ben Silhouette Puzzle

 The box is sturdy and contains a bag with the jigsaw pieces and a warranty.
 The front of the box shows what the puzzle should look like when complete.
 As well as Big Ben you can see London Bridge, a telephone box, London taxi and a London bus.
 These are all iconic landmarks that visitors to London will be familiar with.
 The back of the box shows the other jigsaws in the silhouette range.
 The puzzle pieces are well made and sturdy.
 When joined together the jigsaw is smooth and it could be made into a wall hanging when complete.